 Tomb of Payava

 The Tomb of Payava is a Lycian free-standing barrel-vaulted stone sarcophagus, and one of the most famous tombs of Xanthos.
-It was built in the Achaemenid Persian Empire, for Payava who was probably the ruler of Xanthos, Lycia at the time, in around 360 BC.
+It was built in the Achaemenid Persian Empire, for Payava, who was probably the ruler of Xanthos, Lycia at the time, in around 360 BC.
 Payava, who is named in the inscriptions, is only known from this tomb.

 The tomb is of a typical Lycian style, carved from stone but accurately depicting a wooden structure.
-Three of the four tiers of the tomb are housed in the British Museum; the lowest level was left in Turkey and is in a poor state.
+Three of the four tiers of the monument are housed in the British Museum; the lowest level was left in Turkey and is in a poor state.
 The tomb was discovered in 1838 and brought to England in 1844.

 Reliefs cover all four sides and illustrate various events of the life of Payava.
 The carved friezes on the tomb and its roof contain Greek and Persian features, showing the mix of influences in Xanthos at that time The carvings show: